ripsawridge/site/contents/content/cma/2022/silverton-salida.md

 I see why they do what they do.
 I was just a visitor to *their* world.

 {% image /cmaimages/2022/DSC04489.jpg %}
-Coming down from Sargeant's Mesa, first broad views in a while.
+Coming down from Sargents Mesa, first broad views in a while.

 Anyway, in the here and now we were all grubby hikers, each with our own problems.
 I took very few pictures in here.
 I just pushed the miles forward, trying to escape into music.
 The trail bent south (you know how I dislike that!), then back east...the forested ridges continued, and the San Juans disappeared utterly.
-Finally we got some wider views coming down the north side of Sargeant's Mesa, with wide grassy slopes planing down into Tank Seven Creek.
+Finally we got some wider views coming down the north side of Sargents Mesa, with wide grassy slopes planing down into Tank Seven Creek.
 A crowd of real hiker-soldiers passed by at this point, exchanging a few words.
 My feet hurt so much on reaching some flat spots at the Creek right before going up to a ridgetop, I simply